Stranger6667/xdump/README.rst

 Verbosity of the output could be customized via `verbosity` (with values 0, 1 or 2) argument of a backend class.

+There are two options to control the content of the dump:

+- ``dump_schema`` - controls if the schema should be included
+- ``dump_data`` - controls if the data should be included

 Automatic selection of related objects
 ++++++++++++++++++++++++++++++++++++++